32 Call Centre KPIs That You Need to Track (And Why!)

 A picture of someone tracking footprints

-Our panel of experts share their favourite contact centre metrics and key performance indicators (KPIs) and why they believe they are so important to track.
+To help you out, our panel of experts share their favourite contact centre metrics and key performance indicators (KPIs) and explain why they believe it is essential to monitor them closely.

 1. Customer Satisfaction